microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 #### USB CDC Communication Interface
 The communication interface is the one that sets up how the communication flows in the setup.
 The Abstract Control Model (ACM) is used as a subclass but few of the supported commands are needed.
 Three Functional Descriptors are also required:
 * Header - Required for Functional Descriptors
-* ACM - Tells the host what commands the device supports (D1 indicates that device supports basic *Line Coding* and *Control Line State* commands)
+* ACM - Tells the host what commands the device supports (D1 indicates that device supports basic *Line Coding* and *Control Line State* commands needed for terminal applications)
 * Union - Tells the host the relationship between two or more interface
 <p><img src="images/mcc_usb_interface_comm.jpg" width="500"/></p>